Sex Discrimination, Harassment, Misconduct and Retaliation: Title IX at Washington and Lee University

 - Available to advise any individual, including a complainant, a respondent or a third party, about the courses of action available at the University, both informally and formally, and in the community;

-- Available to provide assistance to any University employee regarding how to respond appropriately to a report of sexual harassment, sexual assault, or relationship violence;
+- Available to provide assistance to any University employee regarding how to respond appropriately to a report of sexual harassment, sexual assault, sexual exploitation, stalking, or relationship violence;

-- Responsible for overseeing training, prevention and education efforts and regular reviews of climate and culture.
+- Responsible for overseeing training, prevention and education efforts and regular reviews of climate and culture; and

 Important Title IX resources: